kiNgchev/AKHS/README.md

 - `POSTGRES_HOST:localhost` — the host on which located database server
 - `POSTGRES_PORT:5432` — the port through which connect to database server
 ### Apache Kafka
-- `KAFKA_BOOTSTRAP_SERVERS`:`localhost:9092` — the bootstrap servers for connecting to Apache Kafka.
+- `KAFKA_BOOTSTRAP_SERVERS:localhost:9092` — the bootstrap servers for connecting to Apache Kafka.
 Bootstrap servers will be storage in format: `host1:9092,host2:9093,host3:29092`
+### Redis
+- `REDIS_HOST:localhost` — the host on which located Redis server
+- `REDIS_PORT:6379` — the port through which connect to Redis server

 ---
 # Build
 To build JAR files, you should run: